Federal law requires schools to calculate how much federal financial aid you have earned if you:

 If a student does not pay funds due to the College to cover a tuition and fees balance that resulted after the College returned their unearned portion of the federal funds, the student’s records will be placed on financial hold.
 This means you will not be permitted to register for classes (or, in some cases, remain enrolled) or receive transcripts until your balance is paid.

 What if the student is eligible for additional funds?

 The Owens Office of Financial Aid will notify students if additional federal funds can be disbursed.
 This is called a “post-withdrawal disbursement.”
 Federal grants will automatically be applied towards the student’s account within 45 days of determining that the student withdrew.
 Federal Direct Loans must be accepted within 14 days of the notice; otherwise the loan funds will be cancelled.
-Students who are serving active duty or qualifying National Guard Service, or reside or work in a declared disaster area may have additional time to respond; please contact Oserve.
+Students who are serving active duty or qualifying National Guard Service, or reside or work in a declared disaster area may have additional time to respond; please contact the Student Service Center.
 If the Federal Direct Loan post-withdrawal disbursement offer is accepted by the deadline, Owens will make the disbursement within 180 days of determining that the student withdrew.

 Return of Title IV Funds Policy Example